Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 ## Features

+### Indicator Table Styling

+- All KLineChart indicator tables rendered at the top-right (e.g., Bollinger Bands Pro, Moving Average Pro, SuperTrend Pro, ORB Enhanced) now use a carded container with rounded corners, subtle shadow, and slight blur for improved readability without obstructing the chart.
+- This styling is consistent across on-chart overlays and below-chart panes (ATR Pro, MACD Pro), ensuring a cohesive UI.

 ### KLineChart Indicator Presets

 The KLineChart component now includes a sophisticated preset system for quickly applying groups of technical indicators.